 Please, don't be satisfied with a new paint job and some redecoration.
 Plug yourself into the One, the only One, who can give you life.
 Pascal said, "There is a god-shaped vacuum in the heart of every man, which cannot be satisfied by any created thing, but only by God, the Creator. . ."
 God is waiting and wanting to fill your vacuum, to make you complete.
 Total.
 Right now you can become a Total Woman.

-Lovingly, of course, with big hugs afterward, because as Marabel says, "I'm completely out of touch with reality and you can be, too.
+Lovingly, of course, with big hugs afterward, because, as Marabel suggests throughout her book, "I'm completely out of touch with reality and you can be, too.
 Totally."
-(They may not have been her exact words, but they're close enough.)
+(Not her exact words, but close enough.)